beave/meer/doc/source/install.rst

 .. option:: apt-get install libyaml-dev

 Meer uses `JSON-C <https://github.com/json-c/json-c>`_ to parse JSON output from Sagan and Suricata.
-On Ubuntu/Debian systems, this prerequistite can be installed via:
+On Ubuntu/Debian systems, this prerequisite can be installed via:

 .. option:: apt-get install libjson-c-dev